ulrichstefenelli/spss_examples/README.md

-# spss_examples
+# free Examples of SPSS syntax

+free SPSS examples

-run SPSS examples, use them for your own project
+run SPSS snippets, use them for your own project